JudahGoldstein/JudahGoldstein/README.md

 I'm a fourth (more like 3.5th) year Comp-Sec student at York University, Working on building up this GitHub to something I can be a bit more proud of
 ---
 **What I'm currently learning on my own time (not at university):**
-- Developing an IaC system with ansible for home server use
+- ~~Developing an IaC system with ansible for home server use.~~ Decided to switch to Nix for an IaC project.
 - Learning Toki Pona (ISO designation "tok") and developing a stenography system for the language.

 **Future project ideas:**